Click for Narsarsuaq, Greenland Forecast

 PBY Catalina amphibious patrol bomber on the steel-mat runway at Bluie West One, with Quonset huts in the background, in 1943 or 1944.

-BW-1 was a U.S. Army airfield from 1941 to 1947, and as Narsarsuaq Airbase a U.S. Air Force installation from 1947 to 1958, when it was turned over to the Danish government of Greenland.
+BW-1 was a U.S. Army airfield from 1941 to 1947, then a U.S. Air Force installation until 1958, when it was turned over to the Danish government of Greenland.
 I was enchanted by the name (why One? why West? and above all, why Bluie?) from the day I first heard it.
 So in August 2005 I flew to Reykjavik in Iceland, thence to Narsarsuaq in Greenland, to investigate the place for myself.
 This is what I found out.

 Layout of Bluie West One